LLNL/FPChecker/README.md

 ## How to Use FPChecker

 FPChecker instruments the CUDA application code.
 This instrumentation can be executed in one of three ways:
 - **FPChecker front-end version**: this version uses a basic front-end that instruments arithmetic operations (e.g., `x[i] = a + b ...;`) and it has no dependencies on clang/LLVM.
-While this version is work in progress (see the [liimtations](limitations.md)), it can instrument 99% of HPC codes and catch most errors.
+While this version is a work in progress (see the [limtations](limitations.md)), it can instrument 99% of HPC codes and catch most errors.

 - **Clang front-end version**: this version instruments the application's source code using a clang plugin.
 After transformations are performed, the code can be compiled with nvcc.